Wedding in Mauritius - 10 Things You Need to Know

 The second is that the originals of these documents need to be brought on the day to the ceremony.
 The third is that you will need to sign affidavits in Port Louis prior to the ceremony (another reason why the minimum stay days are useful).
 And the fourth is that you will need two witnesses to sign the marriage certificate on the day.
 If you are planning to come here without any guests, the resort or hotel you have booked your wedding package through will be able to assist you with witnesses.

 It’s vital to note that wedding ceremonies on the island generally take place from Monday to Friday (except on public holidays) and the date is naturally dependant on the registrar’s availability (unless you are getting married in a church).
 Also, it’s crucial to know that if you don’t want to be married in community of property, you need to obtain a prenuptial agreement before arriving in Mauritius.
 There may be some other legalities pertaining to your specific situation, so it is essential to do additional research—or find out from your wedding coordinator—to ensure that all your bases are covered.

-If you are getting married in Mauritius and searching for the quintessential venue, then look no further than Sun Resorts.
+If you are getting married in Mauritius and searching for the quintessential venue, then look no further than Sunlife resorts.
 Our magnificent resorts serve as idyllic island venues and our highly skilled staff will be able to take care of every detail for you, ensuring that your momentous day is nothing short of perfect.
 Contact us to inquire about our exceptional wedding packages.